drogatkin/TJWS2/1.x/doc/sbc/README.md

 You will need to modify files `/etc/hostname` and then `/etc/hosts` to specify a new hostname.
 Reboot the system to get changes applied.

-FreeBSD default credentials are:
+FreeBSD default host is `generic`, and credentials are:

-> host: generic

 > user: freebsd